hassansuhaib/100-days-of-code/log.md

 ### Day 29: March 12, 2020.

 **Today's Progress:** I had a very busy day but managed to fiddle with a bit of #JavaScript code but didn't do a lot.
 I know I said that I would do more today but the motivation didn't work cause of a hectic schedule and delay of Assignment given to us by our teacher.

+### Day 30: March 13, 2020.

+Woah!
+30% of the challenge is done already?
+Nice!
+**Today's Progress:** Covered the topics on loop at @freeCodeCamp.
+JavaScript is fun TBH but I guess it will be difficult as the lessons become advanced.
+Happy Coding!